mynew4/cmangos-docs-wiki/FAQ-Frequently-Asked-Questions.md

 ### MaNGOSd or/and Realmd instantly closes when i start them!
 * Run mangos in command line instead, if you have git bash that's also fine.
 Then you will see the onscreen error output and be able to continue from there.
-* Make shure there are no other processes using the required ports (default 8085 & 3724).
+* Make sure there are no other processes using the required ports (default 8085 & 3724).

 ### I play WotLK/Cata and cannot access the Death Knight
 * You need to the expansion of your account to 2 or 3 (2 for TBC, 3 for Cata)